Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics

 Setting the ratio $\Omega_{0}/\omega\simeq1.6262$, we have $L_0=\mathcal{{J}}_{0}\left(2 \Omega_{0}/\omega\right)=-1/3$, thus the Hamiltonian~\eqref{H_F} becomes an effective TAT-and-turn Hamiltonian

-with the effective interaction strength $\chi_\mathrm{eff}=\chi/3$ and the effective detuning $\delta_\mathrm{eff} = K_0 \delta \simeq0.404\delta$.
-Since the TAT-and-turn Hamiltonian~\eqref{H_TATNT} is derived from the Hamiltonian~\eqref{H_FE} with the Floquet theorem, we refer the original time-evolution to the Floquet-engineered TAT-and-turn (labelled as FE-TATNT) dynamics.
-To evaluate the Floquet-engineered TAT-and-turn dynamics, we also calculate the dynamics of the ideal TAT-and-turn Hamiltonian~\eqref{H_TATNT} for comparison.
+with the effective interaction strength $\chi_\mathrm{eff}=\chi/3$ and the effective detuning $\delta_\mathrm{eff} = K_0 \delta \simeq0.4404\delta$.
+Since the TAT-and-turn Hamiltonian~\eqref{H_TATNT} is derived from the Hamiltonian~\eqref{H_FE} with the Floquet theorem, we refer the original time-evolution to the Floquet-engineered TAT-and-turn (labeled as FE-TATNT) dynamics.
+To evaluate the FE-TATNT dynamics, we also give the dynamics of the ideal TAT-and-turn Hamiltonian~\eqref{H_TATNT} for comparison.
+Our FE-TATNT dynamics contains more general features and it can be reduced to typical TAT~\cite{PhysRevA.92.013623,PhysRevLett.129.090403}, OAT-and-turn, or OAT dynamics by varying system parameters~\cite{SM}.